Sign up to our Newsletter

 1. Does Passing the Baby Bar Make You a Lawyer?

-No, it doesn’t.
+No, you don’t become a lawyer after passing the baby bar exam.
 Passing the baby bar allows first-year law students to receive credit for the education they have completed and allows them to continue completing their JD.

-2. What’s the Differences Between the Baby Bar and the Bar Exam?
+2. What Are the Differences Between the Baby Bar and the Bar Exam?

 The biggest difference is the baby bar is only administered in California and is required to be taken by first-year law students in unaccredited law programs.